 Youth Football Focus: Double Wing

-Every youth football coach out there who plays his best player at quarterback raise your hand.
+Every youth football coach out there who plays their best player at quarterback raise your hand.
 Okay, this is for you.
 You other two coaches… we will talk about your running back maybe next week.
-We are asking the question because today’s FirstDown PlayBook youth football play feature is simple.
-Let your Pop Warner quarterback take the game over, with some Double Wing lead blocking help.
+We are asking the question because today’s FirstDown PlayBook youth football play focus is simple.
+Let your Pop Warner quarterback take the game over with some Double Wing formation lead blocking help.
 Also, teach some very important football fundamentals as you run it and your opponent defends it.

 This Youth Football Double Wing QB Sweep Teaches Fundamentals

-Every youth football player in this play is learning something that football players at every level must learn to be good.
+Every youth football player in this play is learning something that players at every level must learn in order to be good.
 Look at the offensive line blocking.
-You have three essential blocks that you will see on any given Sunday if you watch.
+You have three essential blocks that you will see on any given Sunday.

 • Down Blocks